The Moment Gray Hair Stops Being Something to Fix

 Gray hair doesn't arrive all at once.

-It builds gradually—at the temples, along the part, through the hairline.
-At first, it’s easy to ignore.
+It builds gradually — at the temples, along the part, through the hairline.
+I've watched it happen to the same people over years, sometimes decades.
+At first, it's easy to ignore.
 Then it becomes something to manage.

-For years, the default response was simple: cover it.
+For a long time, the default response was simple: cover it.

 Match the original color.
 Maintain consistency.
 Keep everything uniform.